close arrow-right twitter

 Oak

-Oak class is a Key Stage 2 class with children from years 4 and 5.
-The class teacher is Mrs Bones (four days) and Miss Rowe (one day).
+Oak class is a Key Stage 2 class with children from year 4 and 5.
+The class teacher is Mrs Bones Monday to Thursday and Miss Rowe on a Friday.
 The teaching assistant is Miss Coull.
+Mrs Rowe will be teaching RE in Oak Class.

-Our PE days are Wednesday and Friday.
+Our PE days will be Wednesday and Friday.
 Please ensure that a full PE kit is in school on both days with suitable clothing for both inside and outside lessons.

-Year 4 will have Music lessons on Thursdays with Mr Robinson, while Year 5 will have Mr Courtney for brass lessons.
-We will have a rotation of all the year ⅘ children on that afternoon when Mrs Mawson will teach ICT and Mrs Bones will teach French.
+Year 4 will have music lessons with Mr Robinson, while Year 5 will have Mr Courtney for brass lessons.
+We run this as a carousel on Thursday afternoons when they also have ICT lessons with Mrs Mawson and French with Mrs Bones.

 Please make sure that your child has a water bottle in school every day.